Four boys rescued from Thai cave

 Divers have previously described conditions in the cave network as some of the most extreme they have ever faced.

 The decision to move the boys using divers has not been taken lightly.
-On Friday, a former Thai Navy SEAL died while returning from an operation to deliver oxygen tanks to the cave where the boys are located.
+On Friday, a former Thai Navy SEAL died while returning from an operation to deliver oxygen tanks to the cave.

 Finnish volunteer diver Mikko Paasi, a long-term resident of Thailand, said the death of the Thai Navy SEAL had changed the mood on the ground and made real for rescuers just how dangerous the mission had become.